Can You Donate Blood While Pregnant?

 So, in sum, no, it’s not a good idea to donate blood while pregnant because it puts you at a higher risk of anemia.

-Why do they ask if you’ve been pregnant when donating blood?
+Why do they ask if you’ve recently been pregnant when donating blood?

-Not only is it not advisable to give blood while pregnant, but it’s also best to wait til at least a few weeks after your pregnancy ends before you give blood.
+Not only is it not advisable to give blood while pregnant, but it’s also best to wait till after your pregnancy before you give blood.

 The Red Cross requires a six-week wait after your pregnancy ends before you give blood.

-They also warn against donating while you’re breastfeeding.
+They also warn against donating blood while you’re breastfeeding.

 This is all in order to protect your body’s resources while you recover from birth and nurse your child, if you are breastfeeding.